realworldocaml/book/en/maps-and-hashtables.md

 Sometimes, instead of keeping track of a set of key/value pairs, you just want a data-type for keeping track of a set of keys.
-You could just build this on top of the map type, by representing a set of values by a map where the type of the data is `unit`.
-A more idiomatic (and efficient) solution is to use Core's set type, which is similar in design and spirit to the map type.
-Here's a simple
+You could build this on top of a map by representing a set of values by a map whose data type is `unit`.
+But a more idiomatic (and efficient) solution is to use Core's set type, which is similar in design and spirit to the map type, while having an API better tuned to working with sets, and a lower memory footprint.
+Here's a simple example:
-example:

 ```ocaml
 # let dedup ~comparator l =